alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell.md

     Name = Get-UniqueString $networkgroup.Id
     Mode = 'Microsoft.Network.Data'
     Policy = $conditionalMembership
+    ManagementGroup = {mgName}
 }

 $policyDefinition = New-AzPolicyDefinition $defn
 ```

 Once a policy is defined, it must also be applied.
-Replace {mg} with the management group you want to apply this policy to.
-If you want to apply it to a subscription, replace the `--management-group "/providers/Microsoft.Management/managementGroups/{mgName}` parameter with `--subscription "/subscriptions/{subId}"`.
+Replace {mgName} with the management group you want to apply this policy to.
+If you want to apply it to a subscription, replace the `Scope = "/providers/Microsoft.Management/managementGroups/{mgName}` parameter with `Scope = "/subscriptions/{subId}"`.

 1. Assign the policy definition at a scope within your network managers scope for it to begin taking effect.